ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 --------

-The one double-factorial identity that really doesn't translate well to product integrals is
+The one double-factorial identity that seems to not translate well to product integrals is

 $$(2k)!!
 (2k-1)!! = (2k)!$$